 The WVHDF developed the HOME Leverage Loan Program to increase the number of families that could be assisted through the HOME Program.
-The leveraging of USDA RD Section 502 loans and private lender loans with HOME funds in the form of \$40,000 closing cost and down payment assistance loans enabled the WVHDF to assist ten families that could not have qualified for financial assistance through the program in 2008.
+The leveraging of USDA RD Section 502 loans and private lender loans with HOME funds in the form of \$40,000 closing cost and down payment assistance loans enabled the WVHDF to assist one (1) families that could not have qualified for financial assistance through the program in 2011.

 The WVDO works with numerous other federal, state, and local funding sources to leverage SCBG funds to the maximum extent possible.
-During the 2010 program year, over \$71 million in other funds were leveraged with SCBG funds.
+During the 2011 program year, over \$85 million in other funds were leveraged with SCBG funds.
+This total includes new projects as well as projects that were funded in multiple years.
 Many of the units of local government put funds into their projects.
-In addition, listed below is a chart detailing other leveraged funding sources utilized.
+In addition, listed below is a chart detailing other leveraged funding sources utilized:

 FUNDING SOURCE GRANT LOAN

-Rural Utility Service (RUS-USDA) Χ Х
+Rural Utility Service (RUS-USDA) Х Х

-Infrastructure and Jobs Development Council (IJDC) X X
+Infrastructure and Jobs Development Council (IJDC) Х Х

-Abandoned Mine Lands (AML) Χ
+Abandoned Mine Lands (AML) Х

-U.S. Army Corps of Engineers Χ
+U.S. Army Corps of Engineers Х

-Sewer Revolving Loan Fund X
+Sewer Revolving Loan Fund Х

-Drinking Water/Treatment Loan Fund X
+Drinking Water/Treatment Loan Fund Х

-Water Development Authority (WDA) X
+Water Development Authority (WDA) Х

-Appalachian Regional Commission (ARC) Χ
+Appalachian Regional Commission (ARC) Х

-U.S. Economic Development Authority Χ
+U.S. Economic Development Authority Х

-U.S. Department of Environmental Projection Χ
+U.S. Department of Environmental Protection Х